Center serving kids, families, expanding to provide more therapy space

 The project started April 1, and it is projected to be completed by June 30.
 When it is finished, the center will move its offices upstairs, making more space to serve patrons downstairs.
 The upstairs will also see new therapy rooms and a room for group education.

-“We are completely out of space,” Klink told The Transcript.
+“We are completely out of space,” Klink told The American.
 “We had to grow.
 We have to meet the needs of our community, so we started the campaign last year.”

 The center provides after-school programming for low-income children, baby needs services and therapy for children under 18 years old.